hugolopez-online/freighble/README.md

 ## Getting Started

-1. Clone the repository
+1. Fork and clone the repo
-2. Run `npm install` to install dependencies
+2. Run `npm install` to install dependencies (pointing to root directory)
-3. Run `npm run dev` to start the development server
+3. Run `npm run dev` to start Vute's development environment (pointing to root directory)
+4. In a separate terminal run `nodemon server.cjs` to boot up the Express.js server (pointing to root directory)

 ## Features